 WHAT YOU WILL LEARN

 Brüel & Kjær began producing microphones in 1945.
-By the late 1950s they were established as a leading supplier of measurement microphones, due largely to the inspirational enthusiasm of Dr. Per V. Brüel in the field of microphone and general transducer development/p>
+By the late 1950s they were established as a leading supplier of measurement microphones, due largely to the inspirational enthusiasm of Dr. Per V. Brüel in the field of microphone and general transducer development.

 In parallel, Brüel & Kjær also invented, designed and developed complete acoustic measurement systems, analyzers and recorders.
 The accuracy achieved from our measurement microphones formed an important part in the success of these products.

-From a humble beginning, Brüel & Kjær gained an increasingly good reputation amongst microphone users, both in the field of acoustics and in academic research, providing a high standard of service, well-built products and collaborative research and development programmes, ensuring a continuous improvement in the accuracy and performance of new instruments.
+From humble beginnings, Brüel & Kjær gained an increasingly good reputation amongst microphone users, both in the field of acoustics and in academic research, providing a high standard of service, well-built products and collaborative research and development programmes, ensuring a continuous improvement in the accuracy and performance of new instruments.

 Fig.1.1 Range of condenser measurement microphones